 Quick Facts about Spit-Up, AKA Acid Reflux, AKA Infant Reflux

-- Spit-ups can happen to healthy babies multiple times a day, especially in the first 3 months.
+- Healthy babies can spit up multiple times a day, especially in the first 3 months

 - Instances of common spit-up will lessen as baby gets older

-- Preemie babies are most susceptible to bouts of spit-up
+- Preemie babies are most susceptible to bouts of spitting-up

 Because it’s so common, reflux is nothing to worry about, health-wise, and it doesn’t usually cause pain.
 And going to the doctor for it may not be necessary.
 In fact, Dr. Dyan Hes, Medical Director of Gramercy Pediatrics in NYC says, “In the last year, physicians have transitioned away from prescribing reflux medications for infants, since studies have now shown that the medicines can interfere with the absorption of iron and calcium.
 They may also alter the bacterial flora of the gut, which can lead to infections.”
 There are non-medicinal things you can do, though, to help your baby with reflux as their tiny tummies continue to develop.